vidhimudaliar/just-dancing/README.md

 ## Verifying it end to end

-Unit tests cover the pure logic (angles, mirroring, comparison, lag recovery, minima detection, URL parsing).
-The rest needs a camera and a body:
+Unit tests cover the pure logic (angles, mirroring, comparison, lag recovery, minima detection, routine-start thresholds, URL parsing).
+The rest needs a camera and a body, and **none of it has been done yet**:

+**Start here — one run exercises most of the risk.** Paste a routine with a *human* dancer, stand back far enough that your knees are in frame, and play it straight through without skipping.
+That single pass covers the model loading, routine-start detection, lag, mirroring, checkpoint density, the cache write and the camera release.
+If it finishes with a plausible score and the results screen doesn't say it skipped caching, the pipeline works.

+Then, individually:

-1. Load a local video, dance a chorus.
-Dance well, then badly, then stand still — the three runs should separate clearly.
+1. Load a local video and dance a chorus three times: well, deliberately badly, then standing still.
+The three should separate clearly.
+If they don't, the scoring is wrong regardless of everything else.
 2. On the framing screen, step forward until your knees drop out.
 The mode should flip to UPPER BODY and renormalize rather than tanking your score.
 3. Dance a section deliberately mirrored and confirm calibration locks the right orientation.
 Then hit **Flip sides** and confirm the score drops — that's the proof detection is doing real work.
+4. Use a video that opens with menu navigation.
+It should sit on **"Waiting for the routine…"** through the intro and only then warm up — not calibrate against a static screen.
-4. Paste `https://www.youtube.com/watch?v=WCDRkTDtsFM`, share this tab, and confirm `t=0` lands on the song start rather than on a pre-roll ad.
+5. Paste `https://www.youtube.com/watch?v=WCDRkTDtsFM`, share this tab, and confirm scoring starts at the song rather than during a pre-roll ad.
-5. Play the same video twice.
-The second run should show "Using saved moves" and never ask for screen sharing.
+6. Play the same video twice.
+The second run should show "Using saved moves", never ask for screen sharing, and still calibrate — cached runs derive the routine start from the first cached checkpoint.
+7. Fast-forward through a run on purpose.
+The results screen should say it wasn't saved, and the next play should re-extract rather than reusing a fragment.
+8. Confirm the camera indicator goes out when the results screen appears, and that **Dance again** reacquires it.
-6. Cancel the screen-share prompt on purpose, and separately share the *wrong* tab — both should give a clear recovery path, not a dead end.
+9. Cancel the screen-share prompt on purpose, and separately share the *wrong* tab — both should give a clear recovery path, not a dead end.

 **Watch the Debug panel during a full song.** Two concurrent MoveNet instances is